mtitus83/MMM-Starlight/DESIGN.md

 - `pauseDuration`: Pause duration before and after scrolling
 - `signWaitTime`: Display duration for each horoscope before rotating

+Note: `updateInterval`, `retryDelay`, `maxRetries`, and `requestTimeout` are now handled internally.

+## 7. Security Considerations

+- The module uses base64 encoded URL parts for constructing the horoscope source URL, adding a layer of obfuscation.

+## 8. Deprecated Features

+- Yearly horoscopes have been deprecated.
+If a user configures the module to display yearly horoscopes, a message will be shown instead of fetching data.

-## 7. Conclusion
+## 9. Conclusion

 The MMM-Starlight module provides a flexible and robust solution for displaying horoscopes on a MagicMirror² setup.
-Its modular design and configurable options allow for easy customization and potential future expansions.
+Its modular design, configurable options, and recent enhancements like the sliding animation offer an engaging user experience.
+The deprecation of yearly horoscopes and the internalization of certain configuration options demonstrate the module's evolution towards more consistent and maintainable functionality.